CogStack/CogStack-NiFi/docs/deploy/main.md

+# Prequisites

+Software required on machine:
+    - git + git-lfs
+    - Docker

+Do a `git-lfs pull` so that you have everything downloaded from the repo (including bigger zipped files.).

 # Deployment
 [./deploy](https://github.com/CogStack/CogStack-NiFi/tree/master/deploy/) contains an example deployment of the customised NiFi image with related services for document processing, NLP and text analytics.